(Just in case you don’t already know!)

 A number of excellent International Schools and private tertiary colleges are available in Kuala Lumpur, Johor and Penang.
 Various curriculums are available including British, American, Australian, French, German, Japanese, Indian and Indonesian.
 There is no shortage of education options for children.
 However if possible, this decision should be made prior to the final move as places are limited.

 Tropical Climate and Endless Local Vacation Treats

 Malaysia’s climate is tropical and with year-round sunshine.
-Thus it can be quite hot and humid during the day but in most homes, offices and shopping centres, air-conditioning provides the welcome respite.
+When the country is not experiencing rainfall from the monsoon winds, it can be quite hot and humid during the day but in most homes, offices and shopping centres, air-conditioning provides the welcome respite.
 Outdoors, the weather is very suited for sports and games that can be conducted throughout the year.

-Malaysia is blessed with an abundance of vacation and adventure treats – the natural rainforests, pristine beaches, wildlife, un-spoilt countryside and mountain retreats and more.
+Malaysia is blessed with an abundance of vacation and adventure treats – the natural rainforests, pristine beaches, wildlife, unspoilt countryside, mountain retreats and more.